Skip to content

 Every filter condition is an object with the following fields:

-eq value is an exact value to be found, this is the default when no op is specified. also accepts a list of possible values
+eq | Value is an exact value to be found, this is the default when no op is specified.
+Also accepts a list of possible values |

-lt match only records with field less than the given value
+lt | Match only records with field less than the given value |

-le match only records with field less than or equal to the given value
+le | Match only records with field less than or equal to the given value |

-gt match only records with field greater than given value
+gt | Match only records with field greater than the given value |

-ge match only records with field greater than or equal to the given value
+ge | Match only records with field greater than or equal to the given value |

-qp special operator for "message boolean syntax"
+qp | Special operator for "message boolean syntax" |

 Query Results

 All these queries return "totals" and "details".
-For details the result objects are similar to data for EventRateQuery, only there are more keys with different values (this one is from System_CPUQuery):
+For details, the result objects

 {